AGRINFO AGRINFO logo

 What is changing?

-Carbendazim + benomyl and thiophanate methyl
+Carbendazim (carbendazim + benomyl) and thiophanate-methyl

 Mancozeb

-In 2024, the European Commission informed the WTO that it intends to amend the MRLs for dithiocarbamates in a wide range of products (G/SPS/N/EU/788).
+In 2024, the European Commission informed the WTO that it intends to amend the MRLs for dithiocarbamates in a range of products (G/SPS/N/EU/788).
+For products where Codex MRLs (CXLs) or import tolerances exist and are considered safe, the Commission proposed adjusting the MRLs accordingly.
 For details on the proposed changes and products affected, see Maximum residue levels for dithiocarbamates.

 As limited data is currently available for certain products, further evaluations and potential adjustments are still ongoing.
 Adoption of this proposal was originally planned for 2025 but is on hold pending further discussions within the Commission.